kynan/EuroSciPy2014/slides.md

 from these local operations.
 In FEM that is the assembly of the sparse linear system.

-What I am going to present to you today is a framework which abstracts this concept and implements the efficient, portable execution of computational kernels over unstructured meshes on different hardware platforms.

-PyOP2 is a domain-specific language embedded in Python for writing portable programmes which efficiently run on different platforms without any changes to the source.
+PyOP2 is a domain-specific language embedded in Python which abstracts this concept and allows writing portable programmes which efficiently run on different platforms without any changes to the source.
 How do we do this using Python, which you might think is slow?

 Portability and efficiency is achieved through generating platform- and problem-specific code at runtime, just-in-time compiling it and executing it natively for the chosen architecture.

 Why at runtime?
-Only synthesis, no need for analysis (parsing), just execute it!
+No need for analysis / parsing code (the hard part), only sythesis / generating code (the easy part).
+All the information is available, just execute the code, reason about and introspect the (Python) objects!

 ---